fadilkun45/redux/README.md

 # about this application

-this application make with redux and redux thunk
+this application make with redux and redux thunk for redux only check the branch redux

 # installation & running